 The organization, independence, confidence, and security that may evolve naturally with another child need to be taught to a child with LD.

 So this past year—Derek’s third at the school—in addition to academics, the focus has been on personal growth including the development of life skills, increased independence and responsibility.
 It hasn’t been easy, but as I look back I’m pleased to note he’s made great strides in this area.

-He’s also had a banner year in sports.
+Before the pandemic he also had a banner year in sports.
 He won awards in cross-country, a second-place finish in our town road race, and the sportsmanship award for his travel hockey team, all of which have boosted his confidence.
 In addition, his interest in hands-on learning has found a new outlet: carpentry, which he’s passionate about, at least for now.

 Taking the time to look at all aspects of our son’s development, I realize now it’s been a year marked by personal growth and academic and extracurricular achievements.
 Our son with LD has made tremendous progress across the board.
 That’s what they meant by “owning it.”